 But when his funds run out, so do his friends.
-Humbled and alone, Luke takes a job at one of his father’s copy centers.
-There he falls in love with a single mother and begins to understand the greatest source of personal joy.
+Humbled, alone, and too ashamed to ask his father for help, Luke secretly takes a lowly job at one of his father’s copy centers.
+There he falls in love with a struggling single mother and begins to understand the greatest source of personal joy.

-Lost December is Richard Paul Evans’s modern day holiday version of the biblical story of the prodigal son, a tale of redemption, hope, and the true meaning of Christmas.
+Lost December is New York Times bestselling author Richard Paul Evans’s modern-day holiday version of the biblical story of the prodigal son, an “inspiring” (Ventura County Star), “beautiful” (Desert News) tale of redemption, hope, and the true meaning of love.

 Reading Group Guide